Tor Network

 How Tor Works

 When you use Tor, your traffic is routed through three randomly selected relays (nodes) before reaching its destination.
-Each relay only knows the identity of the previous and next node in the chain.
+CosmicNet explains that each relay only knows the identity of the previous and next node in the chain.

 The Three Relays